Fragaria virginiana: Description

 Fragaria virginiana can grow up to 10 cm tall.
 The plant typically bears numerous trifoliate leaves that are green on top, pale green on the lower surface.
 Each leaflet is about 10 cm (4 in) long and 4 cm wide.
 The leaflet is oval shaped and has coarse teeth along the edge except near the bottom.
 This plant has a five-petaled white flower with numerous pistils, surrounded by yellow-anthered stamens.
 There are ten small green sepals under the petals.

 The seeds of this plant are developed from the pistils in the centre of the flower which will become dark-coloured fruit (achenes) on the strawberry.
 The fruit of the wild strawberry is smaller than that of the garden strawberry (Fragaria × ananassa).
 Botanically, the fruit is classified as an aggregate accessory fruit, but it is commonly called a berry.
 Strawberries reproduce both sexually by seed, and asexually by runners (stolons).

+Fragaria virginiana thrives best in moderate to cooler temperature climates.
+Full sunlight or partial shade are ideal for the plant, and nutrient dense well-drained soils (ideally sandy loam).
+The wild strawberry is native to North America, and is found in all US states and provinces of Canada.

 Cytology

 Fragaria virginiana var. platypetala usually has dense and spreading pubescence on flower and leaf stalks as illustrated by this individual.

 The fruit is a reddish, fleshy aggregate dotted with "seeds" (achenes) up to 1 cm.

 All strawberries have a base haploid count of 7 chromosomes.
 Fragaria virginiana is octoploid, having eight sets of these chromosomes for a total of 56.
-These eight genomes pair as four distinct sets, of two different types, with little or no pairing between sets.
+These eight sets of chromosomes pair as four distinct couples, of two different types, with little or no pairing between sets.
 The genome composition of the octoploid strawberry species has generally been indicated as AAA'A'BBB'B'.
-The A-type genomes were likely contributed by diploid ancestors related to Fragaria vesca or similar species, while the B-type genomes seem to descend from a close relative of Fragaria iinumae.
-The exact process of hybridization and speciation which resulted in the octoploid species is still unknown, but it appears that the genome compositions of both Fragaria chiloensis and Fragaria virginiana (and by extension their hybrid, the cultivated octoploid garden strawberry as well) are identical.
+The A-type sets were likely contributed by diploid ancestors related to Fragaria vesca or similar species, while the B-type genomes seem to descend from a close relative of Fragaria iinumae.
+The exact process of hybridization and speciation which resulted in the octoploid species is still unknown, but it appears that the genome structure of both Fragaria chiloensis and Fragaria virginiana (and by extension their hybrid, the cultivated octoploid garden strawberry as well) are identical.

-Similar species

-The plants resemble Hesperochiron pumilus, but have distinct leaves and more than five stamens.